Credential Stuffing – HSBC Case Study

 “Credential stuffing has long been a way in which criminals access user accounts.
 Enterprises don’t need more complex passwords.
 Instead they need to drop the use of passwords entirely.
 Enterprises should shift to using cryptographic keys stored on user devices for authentication.”
 Randy Battat

 The industry has come up with several tactics to protect against the credential stuffing threat.

 One common solution often discussed is limiting access to accounts to specific devices and digital addresses through IP Blacklisting and Device Fingerprinting.
 In theory, this would prevent attackers from using even a correct password from an unauthorized location.
 But as experts have repeatedly pointed out, the technologies being used today in stuffing campaigns are able to circumvent these measures by hiding their IP addresses or even mimicking characteristics of trusted devices.

 Some have put forward temporary, or one time passwords (OTPs) as the ideal solution.
-This will make reuse of a password by an attacker impossible.
+This will make the reuse of a password by an attacker impossible.
 The problem with OTPs is that they create a considerable burden in terms of usability–requiring for instance users to carry around password tokens.
-Even solutions that don’t require an additional device, such as ‘soft’ token apps or SMS verification are susceptible to Man in the Middle (MITM) and other non conventional attacks.
+Even solutions that don’t require an additional device, such as ‘soft’ token apps or SMS verification are susceptible to Man in the Middle (MITM) and other non-conventional attacks.

 Ditching Passwords, Shoring Up the Threat